 - in receipt of Research Council funding, NHS Bursary, Social Work Bursary or other public HE funding for your course (including Research Council fees only awards);

-- if you are 'topping up' a previous postgraduate qualification or are transferring to a new course in August 2019 where you originally started on your course before August 2018.
+- if you are 'topping up' a previous postgraduate qualification or are transferring to a new course when you originally started the course before August 2018.

 - You can take out the loan for both full time (3 or 4 years long) and part time courses (up to 8 years long)